BU-NU-CLOUD-SP16/Automated-Release-Notes/README.md

 Plugin is an efficient tool to eliminate the manual step of entering release notes by integrating the build pipeline(Teamcity) with work item tracking software(Visual Studio).

 # Downloading Build
-Download the latest version of Teamcity. (https://www.jetbrains.com/teamcity/download/)
+Download the latest version of ARN plugin zip file. () Download the latest version of Teamcity. (https://www.jetbrains.com/teamcity/download/)

 # Installation